Addressable quantum gates: The model

 \subsection{Addresses and sectors}

+In the following $\calH_\calX$ denotes the Hilbert space whose canonical orthonormal basis is $\{\ket{e}\}_{e\in \calX} $.
 To each address we associate a sector, i.e. a connectable device which stores quantum data.
 The main novel feature of our formalism is its ability to manipulate and superpose addresses, and thus the connectivity between sectors.
 To this end, each sector has a \emph{target address space} $\calH_\calT$ to determine where the output data is to be sent.
 Additionally, it can store other addresses in its \emph{stored address spaces} $\calH_\calW$.
 By locally acting on these spaces we may shuffle addresses, possibly into a superposition.

 \begin{definition}[Target address space, stored address space] Let the set of addresses $\calA$ be a finite set of integers.
 A \emph{target address space} is a Hilbert space $\calH_\calT$, where $\calT \equiv \{a|a\in \calA^{\leq1}\} = A^?$ is the set of words on $\calA$ of length at most $1$.
 In contrast, basis states of a \emph{stored address space} $\calH_\calW$ can contain multiple addresses, but each address at most once.
 Thus, $\calH_\calW$ is a Hilbert space specified by $\calW \equiv \{\ovva = a_1\cdots a_n|a_i\in\calA,a_i\neq a_j\:\forall i,j\} = \calA^-$, the set of words on $\calA$ with all different letters. \end{definition}